Behavioral Intervention Team

 - Jessie Hurse, Director, Office of Student Conduct

-- Dr. Tamara McKay, Interim Director, Counseling, Accessibility, and Psychological Services (CAPS)
+- Dr. Tamara McKay, Director, Counseling, Accessibility, and Psychological Services (CAPS)

 - Helen Phinisee, HR Generalist Senior, University Human Resources